-Like the bucket sorting algorithm, the FIFO PQ architecture [2], [3], shown in Fig. 3, inserts entries into one of the P FIFOs based on the entry's priority.
-Since each FIFO corresponds to a particular priority level, the queue does not need to store a priority field with each entry.
-During a dequeue operation, a priority encoder scans the head of the FIFOs in decreasing priority order and removes an entry from the first nonempty FIFO.
+Like the bucket sorting algorithm, the FIFO PQ architecture [2][3] inserts entries into one of the P FIFOs based on the entry's priority.
+During a dequeue operation, a priority encoder scans the head of the FIFOs in decreasing priority order and removes an entry from the first non-empty FIFO.
 Increasing P requires adding more FIFOs, which results in added hardware costs and increased complexity of the priority encoder.
-Using logically linked lists [3], [15] instead of physical FIFOs can reduce hardware costs.
-But, this approach still suffers from the complexity problem of the priority encoder for large P.
+Using logically linked lists [3][15] instead of physical FIFOs can reduce hardware costs.
+But this approach still suffers from the complexity problem of the priority encoder for large P.